Use this customizable PeopleGoal Anti-Discrimination Policy template as an outline for your company’s Diversity & Inclusion policies.

 An anti-discrimination policy is a series of processes and procedures put in place by organizations to maximize Diversity and Inclusion within the workplace and to promote equal opportunities.

 Companies must define both Diversity and Inclusion to constitute what is acceptable and unacceptable behaviour.
 Policies apply to employees, contractors, customers, and stakeholders.

 Why is it important to have an Anti-Discrimination Policy?

-Under the Equality Act (2010) companies are legally required to protect the rights of, and prevent any staff from discriminating against employees or potential employees based on their race, gender, age, disability, religion or sexual orientation.
-It was created in pursuit of reducing unfair treatment, advancing equality and opportunity for all and promoting a fair and more equal society as a result.
+Under the Equality Act (2010), companies are legally required to protect the rights of, and prevent staff from discriminating against workers based on their race, gender, age, disability, religion, or sexual orientation.

 Disclaimer: The PeopleGoal Policies are general templates and should only be used as a basis for company policies.
 Please take into account all local, state, and federal laws when drafting your company’s final policies.
 This is not a legal document or a contract, and PeopleGoal will not assume any legal liability associated with the use of this document.

 If you need further guidance on how to implement diversity and inclusion in your workplace, read our Insider’s Guide on Diversity, Equity and Inclusion.